tytydraco/yessleep/out/There_something_going_on_at_my_new_job.md

 Was it blood?
 No.

 It wasn't blood I told myself.
-It was hydraulic oil or something?
+It was hydraulic oil or something.
 Green and yellow blood?
 No.

-But then what was it?
 I looked at one of the vials closely.
 "BIO-Z 245R".

 "What the..."
 I said stunned.
 BIO-Z?
 This wasn't a pharmaceutical company.
 Why were we sending this out?
 Was Blane shipping it for someone?
 But the men in the suits?
 The second factory.
 I started to panic, this was really bizarre.

 "Don't mess this opportunity up.'
 I heard my uncles voice echoing in my head.

 Why did the vials have a bio hazard symbol?
 The pallet and container were unmarked?
 Even if it was private courier, it could be unsafe.
-What was it that was in these vials? *Was it oil*...?
-I quickly put the vials I removed back into their floating cages and taped the box shut.
+What was it that was in these vials?
+I quickly put the ones I removed back into their floating cages and taped the box shut.
 I wanted the box back on the pallet and fast.

 I was halfway there when the office door flung open.
 It was Blane and Jesminder.
 Blane looked up at me and then towards C3.
 The blood drained from his face.
 He started speed walking towards me.
 I couldn't feel my legs, I was shook.